passadis/mcp-sdk-demo/README.md

 # MCP SDK Implementation

-This directory contains the ported version of the A2A showcase using the actual Model Context Protocol (MCP) SDK.
+This directory contains a Demo wit Web UI using the actual Model Context Protocol (MCP) SDK.

 ## Architecture Overview

-The original implementation used a mock MCP server with Flask-based agents.
 This implementation uses the official MCP SDK to create proper MCP servers and clients.

 ### Original Implementation (in parent directories)
 - **mcp_server_project**: Mock MCP server for agent registration and message relay